malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 > coinage to comprehend the entire political spectrum, though retaining the
 > connotation of "change at the root".

-"But Michael, you a word is only what it means to the people who use it!"
+"But Michael, a word is only what it means to the people who use it!"
 Shut the fuck up, most people use the word "Conservative" to mean Republican and "Liberal" to mean Democrat and they have no idea what they are talking about.
 A lot of words only mean what people use them to mean (e.g., decimate, literally, silly), but other words have real meanings that continue in serious places but